 We don’t go out for breakfast very often.
 In fact, the only time we have breakfast at a restaurant or diner is when we are on the road somewhere.
 But, I used to be quite the regular at greasy diners for weekend brunch a few years back.
+And, every time I did, I always looked forward to some version of Potato and Bell Pepper Breakfast Hash.

 Living in Toronto, there’s no shortage of great restaurants, especially the non-chain type!
 During the summer months, I loved to go to brunch at House on Parliament, Johnny G’s Cafe, or O’Grady’s.
 Two of those had a patio and the other was quite airy, so perfect for summertime.